-Every year, our ophthalmology team treats thousands of children and adults with strabismus, a misalignment of the eyes.
-That high volume allowed us to develop expertise in even the most complex cases, such as:
+Every year, our ophthalmology team treats thousands of children and adults with strabismus or misalignment of the eyes.
+That high volume allows us to develop expertise, not only in the common problems such as crossing (esotropia) and wandering (exotropia) of the eyes, but also in the most complex cases, such as:

 - Hypertropias, vertical deviations where one eye is higher than the other

 - Restrictive or paralytic forms due to orbital fractures, inflammatory disease, congenital anomalities, central nervous system disorders or other underlying conditions

 - Cyclotorsion, where the patient perceives the world tilted